Conigma Connect

 Method Definition

 The method editor interface is split into two main areas.
-The upper section is where you configure the operation itself: select the HTTP method, enter the resource path, and define parameters, headers, query parameters and validation rules.
+The upper section is where you configure the operation itself: select the HTTP method (GET, POST, PUT, …), enter the resource path, and define parameters, headers, query parameters and validation rules.

 The lower section is designed for testing.
 It shows the composed request with its URL, content, and headers, and displays the response once a test call has been executed.